Palamanickam0806/Automatic-Speech-Recoginization-for-Single-Accent/README.md

 For model file ping me [email](valliaravind@gmail.com)

 # Dataset:
  This is a public domain speech dataset consisting of 13,100 short audio clips of a single speaker reading passages from 7 non-fiction books.
 A transcription is provided for  each clip.
-Clips vary in length from 1 to 10 seconds and have a total length of approximately 24 hours.
+Clips vary in length from 1 to 10 seconds and have a total length of approximately 24 hours./
  [LJ Speech Data](https://keithito.com/LJ-Speech-Dataset/)
 # Working
   * Spectrogram generator that converts raw audio to spectrograms.